 Cover up – This is the most obvious recommendation.
 If you’re working outside, keep covered up with loose cotton that is lightweight, to avoid heatstroke.
 Light colors work best since they reflect rather than absorb light.

 Wear Sunscreen – Dermatologists recommend choosing a sunscreen of at least SPF 30 and apply 20 minutes before you go out.
-Make sure to reapply every two hours using a zinc oxide sunscreen spray like ZINC IT OVER for Men.
+Make sure to reapply every two hours using a zinc oxide sunscreen spray like ZINC IT OVER.
 If swimming or doing other water sports, be sure to use a physical, rub-on sunscreen that is water-resistant.

 Wear A Hat – The top of your head is almost invisible, and it can be tough to check for burns.
 Wearing a hat protects from sunburn.
 It’s also a good idea to shield your eyes from the bright sun and protects against heat exhaustion, which can cause disorientation, dizziness, and even vomiting.